Mortgage Software Replaces Manual Processes

-Mortgage software consists of computer programs, both cloud and on-premise, designed to replace traditionally manual operations that were historically handled by individuals during the origination or servicing of mortgages.
+Mortgage computer programs consist, of both cloud and on-premise, designed to replace traditionally manual operations that were historically handled by individuals during the origination or servicing of mortgages.

 - Client relationship management